ember-links/upgrading/readme.md

 I’ve found that [Greenkeeper.io](https://greenkeeper.io/) is a great help for keeping up to date with each of the npm packages as they are updated between Ember CLI releases.

 You’ll see in each individual guide the specific version numbers which I updated at the time (though if you are reading this for a very old version it may need to be double checked).
 One thing I can say is that the compatability was correct at the time so there is a pinned version which should still work.

+###Working on a new branch

+Before starting the upgrade process I always create a new branch to make it easy to get back to the previous state if something goes horribly wrong.

 #Upgrading to specific versions guides